MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/build-workspaces.md

             - Subpattern: Section-Related Links

 > [!NOTE]
-> Starting in version 10.0.25,
+> Starting in version 10.0.25:
-> -  The Panorama component has been replaced with Fast tabs to facilitate the transition of workspaces to be vertically scrolling in orientation.
+> -  The panorama component has been replaced with FastTabs to facilitate the transition of workspaces to be vertically scrolling in orientation.
-> -  An Operational workpace w/Tabs pattern is available for workspaces that need multiple standard tabs of content, including Power BI reports
+> -  An Operational workpace with a tabs pattern is available for workspaces that need multiple standard tabs of content, including Power BI reports.
 >
 #### Form Part Section List